|CPF Interest Rates (01 Oct 2014 to 31 Dec 2014)|

 Interest Rate for Ordinary Account Monies

 The computed interest rate derived from the major local banks’ interest rates from May 2014 to July 2014 works out to be 0.21% per annum.
-As this is below the legislated minimum of 2.50% per annum, the OA interest rate for 1 July 2014 to 30 September 2014 will remain unchanged at 2.50% per annum.
+As this is below the legislated minimum of 2.5% per annum, the OA interest rate for 1 October 2014 to 31 December 2014 will be maintained at the floor of 2.5% per annum.

 Interest Rate for Special and Medisave Account Monies

-The average yield of the 10YSGS plus 1%, from 1 June 2013 to 31 May 2014, works out to be 3.42%, which is lower than the current floor of 4% per annum.
-Accordingly, the SMA interest rate payable to CPF members from 1 July 2014 to 30 September 2014 will be maintained at the current floor of 4% per annum.
+The average yield of the 10YSGS plus 1%, from August 2013 to July 2014, works out to be 3.41% per annum.
+As this is below the current floor of 4% per annum, the SMA interest rate for 1 October 2014 to 31 December 2014 will be maintained at the floor of 4% per annum.

 Additional Interest of 1% to help you grow your savings

 Interest Rate for Retirement Account Monies

 New RA savings are invested in SSGS which earn a fixed coupon equal to either the 12-month average yield of the 10YSGS plus 1% at the point of issuance, or 4% per annum, whichever is the higher, adjusted yearly.

 Given the lower 10YSGS yield, new RA savings will earn a fixed coupon of 4% (floor rate).

 The interest rate to be credited to the RA is the weighted average interest rate of the entire portfolio of these SSGS, and adjusted yearly in January.
-The weighted average interest of the entire portfolio of these SSGS is 4% at the moment, so the interest rate payable to CPF members on their RA balances from 1 January 2014 to 31 December 2014 is 4% per annum, as announced on 13 December 2013.
+The weighted average interest of the entire portfolio of these SSGS is 4% at the moment, so the interest rate payable to CPF members on their RA balances from 1 January 2014 to 31 December 2014 will be 4% per annum, as announced on 13 December 2013.

 Details on how CPF interest rates are computed can be found in News Releases.